arunpersaud/TagOrganizer/README.md

   we use a logical 'and' between the tags), select by an area on the map, select by a min/max date
 - If a tag is selected that has children in the hierachy, all those items are also shown
-- Photos can be added by selecting a directory.
+- Photos/Videos can be added by selecting a directory.
 All jpg/jpeg files in that directory will be added (including subdirectories)
 - Delete selected photos from the database and/or filesystem
 - Extract date and geolocation from EXIF data